Dave Valentine: Rugby league

 Valentine's Testimonial match at Huddersfield took place in 1956.
 He retired in 1957, having made 356 appearances for Huddersfield.

-His grandson, also called Dave Valentine, plays for amateur rugby league club Lindley Swifts.

 Coaching career

 Dave Valentine was the coach in Huddersfield's 6-12 defeat by Wakefield Trinity in the 1961–62 Challenge Cup Final during the 1961–62 season at Wembley Stadium, London on Saturday 12 May 1962, in front of a crowd of 81,263, and was the coach in the 14-5 victory over Wakefield Trinity in the Championship Final during the 1961–62 season at Odsal Stadium, Bradford on Saturday 19 May 1962.

 Club career

 Dave Valentine was the coach of Batley from June 1966 to December 1967.

 Post-playing

 Since 2004, the management of the Scotland national rugby league team have given the Dave Valentine Award to their player of the year.

 Arriva Yorkshire honoured 13 rugby league footballers on Thursday 20 August 2009, at a ceremony at Wheldon Road, the home of the Castleford.
 A fleet of new buses were named after the 'Arriva Yorkshire Rugby League Dream Team'.
 Members of the public nominated the best ever rugby league footballers to have played in West Yorkshire, supported by local rugby league journalists; James Deighton from BBC Leeds, and Tim Butcher, editor of Rugby League World.
 The 'Arriva Yorkshire Rugby League Dream Team' is; Trevor Foster MBE, Neil Fox MBE, Albert Goldthorpe, Alan Hardisty, Stan Kielty, Lewis Jones, Roger Millward MBE, Malcolm Reilly, Garry Schofield, Keith Senior, David Topliss, Dave Valentine, and Adrian Vowles.